ericbulloch/kwmd/tools/sqlmap.md

 # sqlmap

 The sqlmap tool makes sql injection and detection very trivial.
 I use this tool in capture the flag events to dump sql tables and get information.
 This tool also detects and reports what database management system is being used.
-For years injection and sql injection were among the top vulnerabilites in the OWASP Top 10 list.
-This tool simplifies helped contribute to that ranking.
+Until recently, injection and sql injection has been the top vulnerability in the OWASP Top 10 list.
+This tool makes it easy to detect and fix sql injection.

 ## Usage